openstack-archive/fuel-docs/pages/operations/backport-ocf.rst

 .. note:: During this operation MySQL cluster will be restarted.
 This may take up to 5 minute

-7. Check Galera Cluster is fully assembled
+7. Check Galera Cluster is fully assembled:
    ::

        mysql -e "show global status like 'wsrep_incoming_addresses'"

-8. Start MySQL related services
+8. Start MySQL related services.